sruthi1294/JAVASCRIPT/JSON & AJAX.md

 Synchronous(false):Since the code will wait for server completion, there is no need for an onreadystatechange function

+setRequestHeader(header, value)
-setRequestHeader(header, value)----->Adds HTTP headers to the request
+Adds HTTP headers to the request
 header: specifies the header name
 value: specifies the header value

 #### GET or POST:
 GET is simpler and faster than POST